 Hidden Connections: an Inaugural Lecture by Prof Ian Nabney

-The NCRG work in the application of statistical mechanics techniques to complex interacting systems resulted in several significant contributions, in areas linked to the theory of learning, information theory, cryptography and hard computational problems.
+Statistical Physics The NCRG work in the application of statistical mechanics techniques to complex interacting systems resulted in several significant contributions, in areas linked to the theory of learning, information theory, cryptography and hard computational problems.
 Activities linking statistical physics and information theory improved existing bounds in coding theory and provided insight that led to the development of new state-of-the-art error-correcting codes.
 Similar techniques have been employed to investigate multi-user communication, failures in electricity grids and distributed storage of data.
-Among the researchers working in this area are Dr. Jort van Mourik, Dr. Juan P Neirotti and Prof. David Saad.
+Statistical mechanics has a very broad application regime under the general auspice of many body physics, for example, soft condensed matter systems like polymers, liquid crystals and fluids, and particularly in biological (immunology, population biology and atherosclerosis) and bioinformatic (protein and gene sequencing) mechanisms (see Dr Amit Chattopadhyay).
+Another direction of the research is the theory of strongly correlated systems in condensed matter and quantum optics.
+The collective behaviour of social and biological systems and their interdependency, in addition to traditional physics models are studied using statistical physics.
+Among the researchers working in this area are Dr Jort van Mourik, Dr Juan P Neirotti, Dr Igor Yurkevich, Dr Roberto Alamino, and Prof. David Saad.

-The NCRG has developed a generic expertise in the area of complex systems.
+Complex Systems NCRG has developed a generic expertise in the area of complex systems.
 This activity encompasses both the modelling and understanding of complex dynamical systems, and the development of novel statistical and physical inference methods.
-The former looks at, for instance, the emergence of collaboration and hierarchy in evolving learning agents and arrays of micromechanical systems (MEMS), the dynamics of econo-systems (the field known as econophysics) and environmental modelling; while the latter focuses on new ways to extract information from complex systems, combining mathematical understanding and novel algorithmic development.
+The former looks at, for instance, the emergence of collaboration and hierarchy in evolving learning agents and arrays of micromechanical systems (MEMS), the dynamics of econo-systems (the field known as econophysics), environmental modelling, modelling of biological and chemical systems, and environmental modelling; while the latter focuses on new ways to extract information from complex systems, combining mathematical understanding and novel algorithmic development.
 A unique expertise developed in the NCRG is the ability to link and exploit methods that have been developed in the statistical physics community to model and analyse complex systems.
-Among the researchers working in this area are Dr. Sudhir Jain, Prof. David Lowe, Dr. Jort van Mourik, Dr. Juan P Neirotti, Dr. Alexander Stepanenko and Prof. David Saad.
+Among the researchers working in this area are Dr Sudhir Jain, Prof. David Lowe, Dr Jort van Mourik, Dr Juan P Neirotti, Dr Michael Stich, Dr Randa Herzallah, and Prof. David Saad.

 Turbulence by Prof Friedrich Busse: Leverhulme Lecture 2013